alexdlaird/pyngrok/docs/troubleshooting.rst

 -----------------------------

 Printing logs to the console can be a quick way to debug common issues by surfacing their root cause.
-To do this, ensure you have a handler streaming logs and your level is set to DEBUG.
+To do this, ensure you have a handler streaming logs and your level is set to ``DEBUG``.
 Here is a simple example:

 .. code-block:: python